dafny-lang/dafny/docs/HowToFAQ/Errors-Refinement.md

 ```

 A refined declaration of a `const` may add an initializer, but it cannot replace an initializer declared in the base,
-even if it is syntactically the same value.
+even if it is syntactically the same value, such as an explicit literal in one place and an equivalent expression in the other.

 ## **Error: a const in a refining module cannot be changed from static to non-static or vice versa: _name_** {#ref_mismatched_module_static}